hantswilliams/book-healthinformatics-datascience/docs/Ch1/11-nativefiles.md

 sidebar_position: 11
 ---

-# 1.11 Native Python File Handling in Health Data
+# 1.11 Native Python File Handling for Importing Data

 Native Python offers a versatile set of tools for extracting, processing, and manipulating raw health data, allowing you to address unique challenges often encountered in healthcare datasets.